-Our emotion systems have developed through human evolutionary processes to act as rapid signaling systems.
+Our emotion systems have developed collectively through human evolutionary processes to act as rapid signaling systems, and individually through our prior lived experiences.
 During every waking moment, we are experiencing dozens of signals from our internal and external environment (colours, shapes, sounds, smells, textures, pains, itches, twitches).
 Our emotion systems help to direct our attention where it is most needed.
 For example, it is more important when crossing the street to pay attention to the speed of the approaching car than to the colour of the flowers across the street, or to our itchy back.

 Each healthy emotion signals an underlying need.
 For example, fear signals a need for safety.
 Anger signals a need to defend a boundary or value.
 Sadness typically signals a need for comfort.

 Each emotion and need are also associated with a physical action tendency: to pull away in fear; to push forward in anger; to seek physical comfort in sadness.